totzk9/SlidingPaneSample/README.md

 # SlidingPaneSample
-A sample app project to showcase the SlidingPaneLayout.
+A personal sample app project to showcase the SlidingPaneLayout.